JannekGundlach/PROVER-M/README.md

 - Void ratio
 - Critical shear stress
 - Cohesiveness
-- Allow the material to be stripped (applies to fine sediments, including fine sand)
+- Allowing the material to be stripped (applies to fine sediments, including fine sand)

 ---